FFmpeg/FFV1/ffv1.md

 #### Signed Golomb Rice Codes

 This coding mode uses Golomb Rice codes.
 The VLC is split into two parts: the prefix and suffix.
-The prefix stores the most significant bits or indicates if the symbol is too large to be stored (this is known as the ESC case, see (#default).
+The prefix stores the most significant bits or indicates if the symbol is too large to be stored (this is known as the ESC case.
 The suffix either stores the k least significant bits or stores the whole number in the ESC case.

 ```c
 int get_ur_golomb(k) {